The author won an award for his performance in a nationwide intercollegiate ancient Greek translation contest.

 The Roman name for Zeus is Jupiter.
 The planet Jupiter is named after the king of the gods because it is the largest planet.
 Jupiter also rules over Thursday.
-Once again, English, being a Germanic language, renamed Jupiter’s day “Thor’s Day”.
+Once again, English, being a Germanic language, was renamed Jupiter’s day “Thor’s Day.”
 Thor was a Germanic (Norse) god who bore many similarities to Jupiter.
-However, in Romance languages, the Latin name "Jupiter" is retained, since those languages come from Latin.
-In Spanish, for example, Thursday is “Jueves”, based on an alternate Latin form of the name Jupiter: Jovis/Jove.
+However, in Romance languages, the Latin name "Jupiter" is retained since those languages come from Latin.
+In Spanish, for example, Thursday is “Jueves,” based on an alternate Latin form of the name Jupiter: Jovis/Jove.

 Jupiter used to rule over the astrological sign, Pisces, but now rules the sign Sagittarius.
 Since I myself am a Sagittarius, the planet ruling my sign is associated with the All-Powerful, All-Wise King and Father of Gods and Men.
 How cool does that make me?

 Hermes, a son of Zeus, was the messenger of the gods (so was Iris, the Rainbow).
 Since Hermes traveled a lot, he was associated with traveling and crossing over borders, both mundane and divine.
 Hermes' ability to cross borders is what enabled him to deliver messages from the gods in the divine realm to humans in the mortal sphere.
 It is also what enabled him to lead newly departed souls from earth to the Underworld.
 His Roman name was Mercury.